j4f3th/cookiesMonster/README.md

 ## Documentation 📖

-This tool is to collect cookies via logs with XSS, This is how it works:
+This tool is to collect cookies via logs with XSS

 ### Install requiriments 🔭